 - Free discount codes: an offer that is valid for a limited time creates a sense of urgency and a famous FOMO (Fear Of Missing Out) technique for engaging customers

-It is time to look at five exceptional and wildly influential types of conversion funnels by some of the most esteemed companies in their niche.
+It’s time to look at five exceptional and influential types of conversion funnels by some of the most esteemed companies in their niche.

-Landing on Netflix’s home page, a user is met with a wonderfully enticing offer of getting the entire streaming service’s content free for 30 days!
+Landing on Netflix’s home page, the user is met with a wonderfully enticing offer of getting the entire streaming service’s content free for 30 days!

 A cool extra here is the option to cancel your trial at any time and not have to pay (the so-called risk reversal).

-Right from the get-go, the conversion funnel grabs the attention of a user.
+Right from the get-go, the conversion funnel grabs the attention of the user.

-The iconic video service had 73 million monthly users in the summer of 2018.
+The iconic video service had 195 million monthly users in the third quarter of 2020.

 The conversion goal on Netflix is to sign up for the service.
 The extremely simple and user-friendly layout of the site helps in that regard, as visitors follow the single-page content and to-the-point copy.